DamesJA/2048/README.md

 # 2048
-2048 Written in Pure JavaScript
+2048 Written in Pure JavaScript (did it with No CSS)